-We led the creation of Kresen Kernow, a new archive and local studies centre for Cornwall.
+Purcell lead the creation of Kresen Kernow, a new archive and local studies centre for Cornwall.

-The design aimed to fulfil conservation standards, retaining the historic structures whilst transforming the public spaces, and comprises of a public search and exhibition space, education spaces, workshops, and staff and volunteer facilities.
+The transformed building now comprises of a public search and exhibition space, education rooms, workshops, and staff and volunteer facilities.

-The 100-year-old, 30m-high brick chimney was retained due to it being the last of its kind in Redruth.
-Wider regeneration plans also centred around the brewery include housing, a hotel and microbrewery.
+The 100-year-old brick chimney was retained due to it being the last of its kind in Redruth.
+The building's characterful roofscape was also retained and enhanced with contemporary copper insertions.

-Collaboration was a key component of any successful project, and adopting BIM Level 2 principles aligned to the clients brief has ensured a well-coordinated outcome for Kresen Kernow.
+Collaboration was a key component of the successful project and adopting BIM Level 2 principles — aligned to the client's brief — has ensured a well-coordinated outcome for Kresen Kernow.